cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ### Language Specific Setup

-Before running the ication, you may need some additional setup, depending on the language in use:
+Before running the application, you may need some additional setup, depending on the language in use:

 #### Python Setup